icon-bg

 Free for 30 days

 Network monitoring tools are indispensable helpers for every system administrator.
-They enable a quick response to abnormal activity within the LAN as well as for you to be well aware of all the network processes and, therefore, you automate a part of the admin’s everyday activities: This primarily involves those related to ensuring network security.
+They enable quick responses to abnormal activity within the LAN and provide full visibility into network processes, helping automate routine administrative tasks, particularly those related to network security.
 Let’s see which programs for monitoring the local network are the most relevant.

 Network Olympus

-Network Olympus operates as a service and has a web-based interface, which makes for greater flexibility and convenience.
-Its main feature is the scenario builder that enables you to efficiently organize monitoring schemes of virtually any complexity in order to accurately identify problems and malfunctions as well as automate the process of eliminating them.
+Network Olympus operates as a service and has a web-based interface, providing greater flexibility and convenience.
+Its main feature is the scenario builder that enables you to efficiently create monitoring workflows of virtually any complexity to accurately detect issues and automate their resolution.

-A scenario is a kind of workflow that is based on a sensor and, from it, you can construct logic chains that will, depending on the success of a check, generate different notifications and actions that are aimed at addressing the problems.
-Each chain element can be edited at any time and will immediately apply to all of the devices assigned to the scenario.
-All network activity will be monitored in the activity log and special reports.
+A scenario is a type of workflow based on a sensor, allowing you to build logic chains that will, depending on the result of a check, generate different notifications and actions to resolve issues.
+Each chain element can be edited at any time, and changes apply immediately to all of the devices assigned to the scenario.
+All network activity is recorded in logs and reports.

 If you have a small network, then you won’t even need to buy a license: The program will work in free mode.